justrach/pathik/README.md

   <img src="assets/pathik_logo.png" alt="Pathik Logo">
 </p>

 A high-performance web crawler implemented in Go with Python and JavaScript bindings.
+It converts web pages to both HTML and Markdown formats.

 ## Features